-Commissions paid to brokers for portfolio transactions for the six-month periods ended June 30, 2022 and 2021 is disclosed in the statements of comprehensive income (loss).
+Commissions paid to brokers for portfolio transactions for the six-month periods ended June 30, 2022 and 2021 is disclosed in the statement of comprehensive loss.

 There were no soft dollar commissions paid during the six-month periods ended June 30, 2022 and 2021.